digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 ---

-# Definition: Digital object
+# Definition: Digital Object

-A complex entity composed of __bitstreams__, necessitating the use of one or a combination of machines and digital components to access and understand.
+A __digital object__ is a complex entity composed of __bitstreams__, necessitating the use of one or a combination of machines and digital components to access and understand.

 <!-- presenter notes